(This page printed from UtahRails.net, Copyright 2000-2012 Don Strack)

 Fall 1983

-"The visitors center at Kennecott's open pit copper mine was closed indefinately last fall."
+"The visitors center at Kennecott's open pit copper mine was closed indefinitely last fall."
 (Deseret News, April 30, 1984)

 1988

 An all-new visitor observation center was completed in 1988 at a new location on the northeast side of the pit.
-The new site included a separate formal visitor center along with a large tire from one of the mining trucks.
+The new site included a separate formal visitor center, along with the large tire that had previously been along the trail between the parking lot and the observation point of the previous location.
 (Deseret News, April 12, 1993)

 April 1988